 Signed documents can be sent to the Register of Companies by post.

-The payment order for the stamp duty must be enclosed in the consignment.
-Please note that only notarised documents can be sent this way, which significantly increases the cost of registering the company.
+Jnote that only notarised documents can be sent in this way, which significantly increases the cost of registering the association.

 In addition, there are fees for data checks, VAT, stamp duty, translation and actual costs.